 My 1 spot on Nusa Penida is Kelingking Beach.
 Kelingking beach is a picture-perfect destination with secluded, white sandy beach with turquoise waters.
 The shape of the steep cliffs and headland surrounded Kelingking beach make it a photographers paradise.

-From the lookout at the top of Kelingking Beach, you can capture some amazing photos and will come across many other amazing viewpoints on the way down.
+From the lookout at the top of Kelingking Beach, you can capture some amazing photos and will come across many more viewpoints on the way down.

-The hike down to the beach will take between 30-45 minutes.
+The hike down to Kelingking beach will take between 30-45 minutes.
 It can get congested and is extremely steep so take this hike with ease.

 Once you reach Kelingking Beach you will be at one of the most pristine, secluded beaches in the world.
-If you are lucky you will be able to spot Mantra’s as they enjoy the turquoise waters surrounded Kelingking Beach, just another reason why I love this part of Nusa Penida.
+If you are lucky you will be able to spot Mantra’s as they enjoy the turquoise waters surrounded the area.

 Kelingking Beach should be classed as one of the natural wonders of the world.